asavschaeffer/dir-snap/README.md

 This tool has two main functions:

-1.  **Snapshot (Directory -> Map):** Scans an existing directory on your filesystem and generates a text-based map representing its structure (folders and files), suitable for copying.
-Includes options for ignoring specific files/directories.
-(Currently outputs one format, more planned).
+1. **Snapshot (Directory \-\> Map):** Scans an existing directory on your filesystem and generates a text-based map representing its structure (folders and files), suitable for copying.
+Includes options for output format (Standard Indent, Tabs, Tree), ignoring specific files/directories, and optionally including file/folder emojis.
-2.  **Scaffold (Map -> Directory):** Parses an indented text map and creates the corresponding nested directory structure and empty files within a user-selected base directory on the filesystem.
-Includes support for multiple common map formats via auto-detection or manual selection.
+2. **Scaffold (Map \-\> Directory):** Parses an indented text map (in various common formats) and creates the corresponding nested directory structure and empty files within a user-selected base directory on the filesystem.

-## **Current Status (Functional MVP + QoL + Config)**
+## **Current Status (v3.1 \- Core Functionality Complete)**

-The core functionality is complete and working.
-Key Quality-of-Life features and configuration persistence have been added.
-The next steps involve adding more snapshot flexibility and preparing for distribution.
+The core snapshot and scaffold features are complete and working reliably across multiple formats (Standard Indent, Tabs, Tree).
+Key Quality-of-Life features (interactive exclusion, config persistence, context menu handling) are implemented.
+The next steps focus on minor enhancements and distribution preparation.

-## Features Implemented
+## **Features Implemented**

 - **Snapshot:**
-  - Generates a directory map using 2-space indentation.
+  - Generates directory maps in multiple formats: Standard Indent (2-space), Tabs, or Tree.
+  - Option to include leading emojis (📁/📄) in the map output.
-  - Adds a trailing `/` to directory names in the map.
+  - Adds a trailing / to directory names in the map.
-  - Includes built-in default ignore patterns (e.g., .git, node_modules, **pycache**).
+  - Includes built-in default ignore patterns (e.g., .git, node_modules, \_\_pycache\_\_).
-  - **NEW:** Loads additional user-defined default ignores from configuration file.
+  - Loads additional user-defined default ignores from configuration file (config.json).
   - Allows adding custom ignore patterns (comma-separated) per run via GUI.
   - Runs map generation in a background thread to keep UI responsive.
   - Displays an indeterminate progress bar during map generation.